projectcalico/calico/master/getting-started/bare-metal/bare-metal-install.md

 ---
-title: Alternative Felix Install with PyInstaller Bundle
+title: Installing Felix as a static binary
 ---

-These instructions will take you through a first-time install of Calico's per-host daemon, Felix, using the packaged PyInstaller bundle.
+These instructions will take you through a first-time install of Calico's per-host daemon, Felix, starting with the calico-felix binary.
-In contrast to the `.rpm` and `.deb` installations, the bundle has minimal dependencies on distribution-provided packages.
-This allows it to be installed on systems where the packaged version of Python would be too old or where some of its Python dependencies are not available.
+These instructions apply to Calico v2.1.0 and above.
+Older versions were packaged differently.

 > **NOTE**
 >